-1.Museums are for everyone, and so is this blog.
-It is not a classical travel blog, neither it is a scholar blog.
+1.Museums are for everyone, and so is this platform.
+Fun Museums is a blog, a collection of authors, and a creative platform.
 My main goal is to include anyone with a good will to learn, explore, discover.

 2.Museums are more powerful than we think.
 In museums, we can learn and have fun at the same time.
-We should ask museum workers for more sharing and more knowledge.
+We need to ask museum workers for more sharing and more knowledge.
 Museums can show us how to think more globally, sustainably, and how to include anyone interested in the process.

 4.No museum is better than another museum.
 When I choose to visit a particular museum, I can’t be sure if I made the best possibile choice.
 Maybe another museum I didn’t manage to visit is also great.
 Museums are not competition between each other.